 What is the size of your potential market?

+- Is the market growing?

-Is it growing?
-What are the major factors influencing it?
-What is the expected life cycle (of products or market)?
-Who are your current and future customers?
+- What are the major factor influencing it?

+- · What is the expected life cycle (of products or market)?

+- Who are your current and future customers?

-Obviously, the questions you must ask yourself, and answer, vary according to your type of business: manufacturer, wholesaler, retailer, service provider and so on.
-However, this process will help enable you to develop your business goals (see sample "Statement of Goals") which in turn will be reflected in your business plan.
+The questions you must ask yourself, and answer, vary according to your type of business: manufacturer, wholesaler, retailer, service provider and so on.
+However, this process will help enable you to develop your business goals (see sample "Statement of Goals") which will be reflected in your business plan.